Rolling Stones set stage alight in Glastonbury debut

-PILTON The Rolling Stones lived up to their reputation as one of the greatest rock'n'roll bands when they played to more than 100,000 revellers on Saturday during their first performance at Glastonbury, the world's best-known music festival.
+PILTON, England The Rolling Stones lived up to their reputation as one of the greatest rock'n'roll bands when they played to more than 100,000 revelers on Saturday during their first performance at Glastonbury, the world's best-known music festival.

 Despite an average age of 69, the four band members strutted, strummed and shrieked their way through a set lasting over two hours that began with "Jumping' Jack Flash" and ended with fireworks exploding off the stage during "Satisfaction".